Differentiable Bilevel Programming for Stackelberg Congestion Games: Related Work

-Bilevel programming has found many applications in ML lately, ranging from hyperparameter optimization \citep{maclaurin2015gradient, franceschi2018bilevel} and model-agnostic meta-learning \citep{finn2017model} to adversarial learning \citep{tian2020alphagan} and neural architecture search \citep{liu2018darts}.
-The lower-level problem in these bilevel programs is a deep learning problem (typically cast as an unconstrained optimization problem).
-In the ML literature, these problems are often solved by various gradient descent algorithms, which evaluate the gradient either through implicit differentiation or AD \citep{grazzi2020iteration}.
-The reader is referred to \citet{liu2021investigating} for a recent review.
-The AD-based approach is a natural choice in the ML community.
-Its use in more traditional application domains of bilevel programs, however, is rather limited.
+Bilevel programming has found interesting applications in ML lately, ranging from hyperparameter optimization \citep{franceschi2018bilevel} and model-agnostic meta-learning \citep{finn2017model} to adversarial learning and neural architecture search \citep{liu2018darts}.
+These ML-inspired bilevel programs typically have in their lower level a deep learning problem and are often solved by gradient descent algorithms, in which the gradient is evaluated either through implicit differentiation or AD \citep[see, e.g.,][for a survey]{liu2021investigating}.

-The AD-based approach treats the algorithm for solving the deep learning problem --- or training a deep neural network, to use the ML terminology --- as a DiP.
-When unrolling this training process, AD may be carried out fully \citep[e.g.,][]{franceschi2017forward, franceschi2018bilevel} or partially \citep[e.g.,][]{shaban2019truncated}.
+{ The AD-based approach calculates the gradient of such bilevel programs by unrolling the deep neural network (DNN) training process, which technically solves the lower-level problem.} In doing so, AD may be carried out fully \citep[e.g.,][]{franceschi2017forward} or partially \citep[e.g.,][]{shaban2019truncated}.
 In both cases, the lower-level learning problem is solved exactly at first.
-This is often known as the \emph{forward pass}.
-The difference between the full and the partial unrolling lies in the \emph{backward pass}.
-Whereas full AD always unrolls the entire training process, partial AD ``truncates" it, i.e., unrolls only the last portion.
-Truncation improves computational efficiency but may undermine the accuracy of the gradient evaluation.
-Pushing the idea of truncation to extreme yields a method called one-stage AD \citep[e.g.,][]{liu2018darts, xu2019pc}, which updates upper and lower levels simultaneously in a single loop.
-Specifically, whenever the trainable parameters in the learning problem are updated by one gradient-descent step, the algorithm unrolls it to obtain a gradient for updating the upper-level decisions.
-Although the method performs well on many tasks \citep[e.g.,][]{luketina2016scalable, metz2016unrolled, finn2017model, liu2018darts}, its analytical properties have not been fully explored.
+The difference between the full and the partial unrolling lies in the ``backward propagation" phase.
+Whereas full AD always unrolls the entire training process, partial AD ``truncates" it, i.e., unrolls only the tail of the process.
+Truncation improves efficiency but may sacrifice accuracy.
+Pushing the idea of truncation to extreme yields a method called one-stage AD, which solves upper and lower levels in a single loop \citep{liu2018darts}.
+Specifically, whenever the trainable parameters in the learning problem are adjusted in one descent step, the algorithm unrolls it to obtain a gradient, which is then employed to update the upper-level decisions.
+Although the method performs well on many tasks \citep[e.g.,][]{luketina2016scalable, metz2016unrolled, finn2017model, liu2018darts}, its analytical properties have not been fully understood.